NAV

 This endpoint retrieves the status or result of a profession analysis.

 The results array contains matching vacancy data including job postings, similarity scores, labour market analytics (salary, scarcity index), and statistics about vacancy sources and employers.
-See Understanding Profession Responses for detailed field descriptions.

 HTTP Request